Best Beach Resorts in Tunisia

 Hammamet is the most established resort area in Tunisia and the easiest to reach from Tunis (about 1 hour by car or 1.5 hours by train to Hammamet Sud).
 The resort zone splits into two areas: Hammamet centre, where older hotels sit near the medina, and Yasmine Hammamet, a purpose-built resort district 10 km south with a marina, waterpark, and a higher concentration of newer hotels.

-Best for: families, first-time visitors to Tunisia, anyone wanting easy access to Tunis and Carthage.
+Best for: families, first-time visitors to Tunisia, couples (La Badira or Hasdrubal), anyone wanting easy access to Tunis and Carthage.

 Sousse — Port El Kantaoui